Purpose

 Reducing Stress in the Emergency Department (2017)

 Time is tissue.
 Want to save millions in wound care?
 Start Early.
-A QI Project to expedite referral of high-risk wound care patients to specialized care (Dr John Hwang, FHA PQI Alumni)
+A QI Project to expedite referral of high-risk wound care patients to specialized care (Dr John Hwang, FHA PQI Alum)

 To learn more about PQI action learning projects that have been undertaken across the province, visit The Exchange, a provincial database of projects funded by the Specialist Services Committee and the Shared Care Committee.